 Trainings are developed through a combination of factors including: feedback through the evaluation processes of previous training-related initiatives; the identification of evidence-based practices; and technical assistance available through federal and staff/program development and training resources.
-These include the site visits by and technical-assistance requests of the U.S. Department of Medicare and Medicaid Services, SAMHSA and CSAP.
-Other major resources include the SATTC, the Pacific Institute for Research and Evaluation (PIRE), and the Southeast Center for the Application of Prevention Technologies.
+These include the site visits by and technical-assistance requests of SAMHSA, CSAT, and CSAP.
+Other major resources include the SATTC and the Pacific Institute for Research and Evaluation (PIRE).

 Resources on evidence-based practices - as documented by approved researchers related to the prevention of alcohol, tobacco and other drug abuse - are available on the DAODAS web site.
 A similar "toolbox" is being developed for treatment-related issues supported by comparable research.
-The effectiveness of these trainings results in improved outcomes as measured through the GPRA.
+The effectiveness of these trainings results in improved outcomes as measured through the NOMs.